phaserjs/phaser/README.md

 * BitmapText now uses the new XML parser which should work under CocoonJS without clashes.
 * BitmapText signature changed so you can support fonts with spaces in their names.
 * Loader.bitmapFont now has 2 extra parameters: xSpacing and ySpacing.
 These allow you to add extra spacing to each letter or line of the font.
 * Added the new BitmapFont class.
 This is for rendering retro style fixed-width bitmap fonts into an Image object.
+It's a texture you can apply to a Sprite/Image.
+* Added Cache.updateFrameData which is really useful for swapping FrameData blocks in the cache.

 Updates: